PavanRangani/docs/docs/prd/search/requirement.md

 - On click of any record opens the view page/dialog of that entity.
   - On click of normal Contact (Not individual) or Company, opens dialog on the same screen.
   - On click of Individual type Contact, opens the workspace page.
+- When search query is matching on Asset manager, it shows `Matched on Name`.
+- But when search query doesn't match on Asset manager name and only match on Fund name, then also it shows `Matched on Name`.
+(Please note it doesn't show `Matched on Fund name`)

 #### Keyboard navigation